 Sometimes errors in spelling or grammar can be too minuscule to notice, so a good giveaway to a fraudulent email would be to look at the URLs, whether in the sender email itself or in the link provided if any.
 Check for any weird numbers or symbol that wouldn’t belong. “.co” or “.bz” instead of “.com” or “.ca” are usually a sign that it’s not the real company. “firstname.lastname@example.org” would be a fake email address, as a tech giant like Microsoft would have the capability to create a cleaner looking handle.

 Request for personal information, or a wire transfer:

-What these scammers are essentially after: money.
+In these phishing emails, scammers are mostly after money and data.
 They will either attempt to ask for it directly by pretending they are someone in an organization who needs a specific amount wired to a certain account, or they will go the less direct way, and just phish for your personal and banking information, which they can use to access your bank account and withdraw from there.

-Whatever the phishers want you do to, they will emphasize it with a sense of urgency, often providing a deadline with consequences, like a reward or a prize if their request is met in time, or a threat of a criminal charge, if you don’t meet the deadline.
+The action will be emphasized with a sense of urgency, often providing a deadline with consequences.
+For example, a reward or a prize if the request is met in time, or a threat of a criminal charge, if you don’t meet the deadline.
 Examples: YOU MUST TAKE ACTION IMMEDIATELY OR YOU WILL BE LOCKED OUT OF YOUR ACCOUNT.

 Doesn’t specify you by name:

-Greeting with “Dear Customer” or something similar, although some of the more sophisticated forms like spear phishing would be able to obtain your basic information to customize it and make it seem like they are personally contacting you.
+These phishing emails sometimes begin their greeting with “Dear Customer” or something similar.
+Although, some of the more sophisticated forms like spear phishing would be able to obtain your basic information to customize it and make it seem like they are personally contacting you.

 Learn the appropriate protocol once encountered